WTF?! *

 Below is an example of an upscale independent hotel, the ADA violations, and the barriers they create

-Violation: Since 2013, the law has required ADA rooms be bookable online.
+The Law: Since 2013, ADA rooms have to be bookable online.

 Barrier: Removes the guest's independence

-Violation: Beds must have clear space underneath and not be on a platform.
+The Law: Beds must have clear space underneath and not be on a pedestal.

 Barrier: If a guest needs a portable lift to get into bed, they will not be able to sleep here.